 Fishing has long been the main source of income for Ostend’s residents, and it remains one of the best places in Belgium for seafood – particularly the local mussel and shrimp croquettes.
 If you want to get even closer to the maritime way of life, there are also fishing boat excursions that you can participate in, and take home everything you catch.

-Blankenberge
+2. Blankenberge beach

 Blankenberge is another favorite seaside in Belgium for not just locals but plenty of other nationalities too – especially popular among the Dutch and Germans.
 It’s full of life and luxury, as it was once the personal holiday resort of the Belgian royal family.

-The art-deco Belgium Pier takes center stage, jutting out 350 meters / 1150 feet into the North Sea.
+The art-deco Belgium Pier takes center stage, jutting out 350 meters (1150 feet) into the North Sea.
 The Sea Life Marine Park is an amazing aquarium to visit (and one of the largest in Belgium) complete with seal sanctuary.

 As well as a plethora of water sport activities and beachfront games, the nightlife in Blankenberge is particularly sought after.
 Bars and restaurants have a lively atmosphere, including bars with huge terraces on the beach.
 The high-rise seafront is home to a wide selection of hotels and apartments that overlook the North Sea.